-- Increasing targeted testing by looking at knowledge, attitudes and behaviors
+- Increased testing in high-incidence populations by looking at epidemiological data, knowledge, and behaviors

-- Increasing linkage services to include intensive case management and a peer approach to identify the more at-risk individual with the more intensive social and environmental barriers to care
+- Increased linkage services to include intensive case management and a peer approach to identify persons behaviorally vulnerable to HIV with the more intensive social and environmental barriers to care

-- Decrease the window of time with which individuals are tested and then treated to decrease viral loads and infections
+- Decreased the window of time with which individuals are tested and then treated to decrease viral loads and transmissions

-- Decrease stigma by increasing social media messaging
+- Decreased stigma by increasing social media messaging

-- Increase medication services to promote PrEP as a preferred and practiced method to decrease viral loads
+- Promotion of PrEP as a preferred and practiced method to decrease transmission rates

-- Promote policy changes to reduce stigma and implement best practices as well as continue good works as a method of sustainability
+- Promotion of policy changes to reduce stigma and implement best practices as well as continue good works as a method of sustainability